andrew-mcinerney/selectnn/README.md

 [![R-CMD-check](https://github.com/andrew-mcinerney/selectnn/workflows/R-CMD-check/badge.svg)](https://github.com/andrew-mcinerney/selectnn/actions)
 <!-- badges: end -->

-The goal of selectnn is to determine the optimal architecture when implementing neural networks as a statistical model.
-The function used to fit neural networks is `nnet` (Ripley and Venables, 2016).
+This package implements the model selection approach detailed in McInerney and Burke (2022): “A Statistically-Based Approach to Feedforward Neural Network Model Selection”.
+The preprint of this paper is available on [arXiv](https://arxiv.org/abs/2207.04248).
+More specifically, the algorithm alternates between selecting the hidden layer complexity and the inputs with the objective of minimizing the BIC.
+The neural network function used is `nnet`, which is available from the R package of the same name (Ripley and Venables, 2022).

 ## Installation